 You can also check out your team’s needs (as well as the needs of every other NFL team).
 And if you don’t like the trades that were proposed to you, don’t sweat it.
 You can always send a few offers of your own around the league.

-Another negative aspect of ProFootballNetwork’s otherwise impressive simulator is the lack of feedback at the conclusion of the draft.
+Another negative aspect of ProFootballNetwork’s otherwise impressive simulator is the lack of feedback after the Draft.
 But if you can overlook that, PFN’s got the good.
+You can check out PFN’s draft simulator here.

 TheDraftNetwork

-Once the draft is complete, there’s a recap.
+Once the Draft is complete, there’s a recap.
 But that’s about it.
 No grades.
 No final analysis.
 All in all, it’s a solid simulator that gets the job done.
-But if you don’t have premium access, this one is definitely lacking compared to some of the other mock draft simulators we’ve come across.
+But if you don’t have premium access, this one is lacking compared to some of the other mock draft simulators we’ve come across.
+You can check out TheDraftNetwork’s simulator here.

 NFL Mock Draft Database